Lavedonio/Alexandria/docs/bigquery_tools.md

 This class handle most of the interaction needed with BigQuery, so the base code becomes more readable and straightforward.

 ### \_\_init\_\_(self, authenticate=True)
-Initialization takes no parameter and has no return value.
-It sets the bigquery client.
+The initialization process sets the bigquery client.

-The _authenticate_ parameter set whether the initialization process will use the `fetch_credentials` method or not.
+The _authenticate_ parameter sets whether the initialization process will use the `fetch_credentials` function or not.
 This might be desired if the environment is already authenticated, for example in a Google Cloud Composer environment.

 Usage example:
 ```